RaspberryPiFoundation/scratch-curriculum/en-GB/poetry-generator/index.md

 ![screenshot](images/poetry-name-comp.png)

 ## Challenge: More words {.challenge}
-Can you add more verbs and adverbs to your lists, so that you can generate more poems?
+Can you add more words to your lists, so that you can generate more poems?

-Remember:
-+ Verbs are action words (like 'cry' and 'dance')
-+ Adverbs are words that describs verbs (like 'silently' or 'loudly').

 ## Challenge: More poetry {.challenge}
-Can you add more lists to your project, and use them to create more poetry?
+Can you use your own lists to generate you own poetry?

-You can use __nouns__ (names of places or things, like 'sea' or 'moon'), or __adjectives__ (words that describe a noun, like 'beautiful' or 'small').

 ## Save your project { .save }